snakebite-382/pinkvomit/README.md

 ### HTMX

 The point of htmx is to allow any html element to send http requests and to control how the responses are handled by targeting different elements in the DOM to swap with the response with.
-Because of this all API endpoints should return valid html contained in a div with an id of "last-noun-in-api-route"-result (for example /auth/api/login should return a div with id="login-result").
+Because of this all API endpoints should return valid html contained in a div with an id of "last-word-in-api-route"-result (for example /auth/api/login should return a div with id="login-result").
 The response div should also have a class to communicate the status of the request.
 The only exception is unauthorized requests can simply be send a 401 status code and an optional message of "UNAUTH".
 All response classes should have a universal styling specified in main.css

 #### Response classes